Calming & Balancing with Constructive Rest

-Constructive Rest is an easy resting position that anyone can do, even with no hands-on experience of MAT or the Alexander Technique.
+Constructive Rest is an easy resting position that anyone can do, without any prior experience of the Alexander Technique.
+Constructive Rest provides calming,

 Alexander Technique teacher Imogen Ragone demonstrating Constructive Rest.